mitmedialab/music-signaling/README.md

 python setup_client.py
 ```

-5. Load your personal music collection into the system by simply copying tracks (mp3 or wav will work, others not tested) into the 'tracks/' folder.
+5. Load your personal music collection into the system by simply copying tracks (standard file formats such as mp3, wav, ogg should work) into the 'tracks/' folder.
 You can access it by typing:

 ```
 cd ../server/tracks